Dundee cake: History

 The cake was also made and marketed in British India, and in independent India after 1947, by Britannia Industries and its successor firms.
-However, after 1980, the cake was withdrawn from the market though it continued to be supplied privately as a corporate Christmas gift by the maker.
+After 1980, the cake was withdrawn from the market; however, it continued to be supplied privately as a corporate Christmas gift by the maker.

 Recognition

 Queen Elizabeth II was reported to favour Dundee cake at tea-time.

-In The Gathering Storm, Winston Churchill is depicted as a keen fan of the Dundee cake.
+In The Gathering Storm, Winston Churchill is depicted as a fan of the Dundee cake.